hernantz/blog/content/mock-yourself-not-your-tests.md

 still pass successfully.
 They will not tell you anymore whether you have introduced a regression bug or not!

-And even if you had a *real* test for the `withdraw()` method somewere, you'll still have to go change every test that assumed that this method worked and did not fail.
+And even if you had a *real* test for the `withdraw()` method somewere, you would still have to go change every test that assumed that this method worked and did not fail.

 Yes, I'm aware of the `autospec=True` param, that would restrict the mock to just follow the object's api, making our tests a little bit less permissive.